david-drew/OpenVINO-Custom-Layers/2019.r1.0/README.md

 ![](../pics/cosh_equation.gif)

 ## Model Extension Generator
-The Model Extension Generator tool generates template extension source files with stubs for the core functions.
-To complete the implementation of an extension that supplies the custom layer functionality, the stub functions must be edited to fill in the actual implementation of the custom layer.
+The Model Extension Generator tool generates template extension source files with stubs for each of the core functions needed by the Model Optimizer and the Inference Engine.
+To complete the implementation of an extension, the stub functions must be edited to fill-in the actual custom layer functionality.

 # Getting Started